Frequently Asked Questions

 In general, component fields work as follows:

-1. In the Content editor, click on the model you configured the component for and click + Add entry.
-You will find your component field in the content entry.
+1. In the Content Editor, open the model you configured and click + Add entry.

-2. If it's a basic component field, click the +Add component button, if it's a modular component field, select a component from the drop-down menu.
-You've just created your first component instance!
-Now it's time to add some content to this instance.
+3. If it’s a basic component field, click + Add component.
+If it’s a modular component field, select a component from the dropdown.
+This creates a component instance.

-4. You can also remove and reorder your component instances using the context menu or the directional arrows next to it.
-The Remove all option at the top removes all component instances at once.
+6. You can remove and reorder component instances using the context menu or the arrow controls.
+The Remove all option removes all instances at once.

-After creating a nested component at the schema level, you can go to the Content editor and create a new entry, where you can add the newly created nested component as a subsection of the component you added it to.
+After creating a nested component at the schema level, create a new entry and add the nested component as a subsection inside the component you added it to.

 Add nested componentsAdd nested components